-How often will I need to recharge the battery?
+How often will I need to recharge my IPG battery?

 How long will my battery last?

-The rechargeable battery is designed to have a 10+ year battery life
+The rechargeable battery is designed lo have a 10+ year battery life.

 Should I leave my stimulator on when I sleep?

-Can I have an MRI scan with my implant?
+Can I have an MRI scan with my stimulator?

-HFX permits full body MRI scanning under certain conditions.
-If you need more information about compatibility with MRI scans, please refer to the Patient Manual, and consult with your doctor, or contact Nevro’s Technical Services department at firstname.lastname@example.org or +1-888-895-8105.
+HFX is conditionally approved for both full body MRI and CT scans.
+If you need more information about compatibility with MRI and CT scans, please refer to the Patient Manual, and consult with your provider, or contact your HFX Care Team at 1-888-895-8105.

 Can I fly with my stimulator?